Northern lights could be visible in US Sunday, Monday: Here’s where

 “We’re right in the middle of that transition right now, we’re approaching it.
 When we hit the middle we call it solar maximum.
 It’s when we have the most sunspots, it’s when we get the most solar flares and eruptions,” Bill Murtagh, the Program Coordinator for NOAA’s Space Weather Prediction Center, told Nexstar’s WROC.

-CMEs are often seen during this process, which have contributed to recent auroras.
+CMEs are often seen during this process, which has contributed to recent auroras.
 The stronger those CMEs are, Murtagh explains, the further south the northern lights are visible.

 “If you missed the activity a couple of weeks, last week and a few weeks ago, just know that we are ramping up to the solar maximum – we’re expecting it to occur between 2024-25 so essentially stay tuned, there’s more to come,” said Murtagh.